TanYa-Go/Movie-Quiz/README.md

 # **Testing**

 <br></br>
+## **Responsiveness**

+### **Devices**
+  * Firstly I was testing responsiveness with Google Chrome developer tools throught the project developement
+  * I then used the app called **Responsively** to double check how the app looks on different devices.
+I was able to choose many different devices and see the app in lanscape and portrait mode.
+The app in intended to be played in the portrait mode on portable devices.
+Landacape mode can be used however user needs to scroll up and down to play which contributes to bad user experience and its not recommended.
+  * I have also tested the app on the following actual devices:
+    * iPhone 6
+    * iPhone 11
+    * Samsung A40
+    * Samsung A51
+    * A1 Alpha 20+
+    * Laptop Lenove 17"
+    * LG Screen 23"

+### **Verdict**
+The app works as intened across all tested devices.
+For smaller devices portrait mode is recommended to play the game for better user experience.

 ## **Code Validation**

 * [HTML validator](https://validator.w3.org/)

   - index.html - After validating code with the W3 validator, I got the response: Document checking completed.
 No errors or warnings to show.
   - end.html - After validating code with the W3 validator, I got two warnings about empty headings on line 39 and 40.
-These headings are being populated dynamically with javascript - it's a different movie quote depending on the game score.
+These headings are being populated dynamically with javascript - displaying a different movie quote depending on the final score.

 * [CSS Validator](https://jigsaw.w3.org/css-validator/) -
 Passing without errors but giving warnings about vendor extensions and about imported stylesheets for Google fonts.